dbobrenko/reinforceflow/README.md

      `pip install -e .[tf]`

+  3. To get examples working, install Gym by following the instructions at [OpenAI Gym repo](https://github.com/openai/gym);
+  4. (Optional) For more environments, you can install [OpenAI Universe](https://universe.openai.com/);

 ## Usage
-All tested examples can be found in `examples` directory.
+Examples can be found in `examples` directory:

-Some examples:
 ```
-# To train Async N-step DQN on Pong:
-python examples/async_dqn/adqn_pong.py

-# To train Async N-step DQN on CartPole:
+# To train A3C on CartPole:
-python examples/async_dqn/adqn_cartpole.py
+python examples/a3c/a3c_carpole.py

-# To train Double DQN on CartPole:
+# To train DQN on CartPole:
-python examples/double_dqn/dqn_cartpole.py
+python examples/dqn/dqn_cartpole.py

-# To train Dueling DQN on CartPole:
+# To train DQN w/ Prior Expeience on Pong:
-python examples/dueling_dqn/dqn_cartpole.py
+python examples/dqn/dqn_pong.py
 ```